F2HEAL/VHP-Vibro-Glove2/doc/Usage.md

 After starting the device will activate its Bluetooth connection, and start accepting connections.
 Note that the Bluetooth interface will deactivate after 5mins of inactivity.

-Open the files found in [WebUI folder](../webui) in a browser to use this feature.
+Open *f2heal_webui.html*  found in [WebUI folder](../webui) in a browser to use this feature.
 A recent version can be on [WebUI F2Heal](https://webui.f2heal.com).

-Use the connect button to connect to a device.
+Use the **connect** button to connect to a device.

 ### Browsers

 #### Chrome

-Currently only working with the Chrome Browser with the 'enable-experimental-web-platform-features' flag enabled.
+Successfully tested with Chrome.
+It might be necessary to enable experimental features by setting the 'enable-experimental-web-platform-features' flag to enabled.

 Change this in your browser by going to: